 We are all busy.
 Very busy.
 But that doesn’t mean that we don’t have time.
 Our goals and priorities shape who we choose to be today.
 To continue growing, however, it’s important to acknowledge that we are constantly learning and therefore are constantly capable of making new and better decisions.
 By choosing a time in our calendar for ourselves – if just for a few seconds or minutes – we have the chance to reflect on our accomplishments, lessons, new capabilities, and ideas.

 So take a moment for yourself and reflect for a few seconds each day.
 Take the time to own and be proud of your ideas and experiences.
 Years ago I started capturing my own reflections at the moment when I had them.
-Eventually, this became the basis of a yearly activity of reflecting on insights, experiences, and lessons which is instrumental for much of my personal and professional success.
+Eventually, this became the basis of a yearly activity of reflecting on insights, experiences, and lessons which is instrumental in much of my personal and professional success.

 It’s amazing how much wisdom we carry inside ourselves.
 Don’t let yourself get distracted by our non-stop society with a constant stream of information and things we need to do.
 Schedule time to capture your lessons, your thoughts and your ideas about the future.
 In a surprisingly short time, you just might be amazed at the magic and joy that has sparked such meaningful performance in areas you once considered to be relatively untouchable.